 - When you don’t offer any solutions or alternatives

-It’s important to understand the external limitations when providing feedback because you may realize that your criticism may not be rooted in the employee at all, but in external factors, such as an employee’s disability or a client’s miscommunication.
+It’s important to understand the external limitations when providing feedback because you may realize that your constructive criticism may not be rooted in the employee at all, but in external factors, such as an employee’s disability or a client’s miscommunication.

 When should you offer feedback?